-This year our annual meeting will be a completely virtual meeting conducted via live Internet webcast.
+Our annual meeting will be a completely virtual meeting conducted via live Internet webcast.
 There will not be a physical meeting location.
 Shareholders will have the same rights and opportunities to participate in our virtual meeting as they would at an in-person meeting.

-The annual meeting will convene promptly at 9:00 a.m., EDT, on Thursday, May 5, 2022.
+The annual meeting will convene promptly at 9:00 a.m., EDT, on Thursday, May 4, 2023.
 We encourage you to access the virtual platform prior to the start time to familiarize yourself with the virtual platform and ensure that you can hear the streaming audio.
-You may begin to log in to the virtual platform beginning at 8:45 a.m., EDT, on May 5, 2022.
+You may begin to log in to the virtual platform beginning at 8:45 a.m., EDT, on May 4, 2023.

-In order to participate in the 2022 annual meeting live via the Internet, you must register prior to the meeting at www.viewproxy.com/tredegar/2022 by 11:59 p.m., EDT, on Tuesday, May 3, 2022.
+In order to participate in the 2023 annual meeting live via the Internet, you must register prior to the meeting at www.viewproxy.com/tredegar/2023 by 11:59 p.m., EDT, on Wednesday, May 3, 2023.

-- If you are a registered holder, you must register using the virtual control number included on your Notice of Internet Availability of Proxy Materials or your proxy card (if you received a printed copy of the proxy materials). - If you hold your shares beneficially through a brokerage firm, you must provide a legal proxy from your brokerage firm during registration and you will be assigned a virtual control number in order to vote your shares during the 2022 annual meeting.
-If you are unable to obtain a legal proxy to vote your shares, you will still be able to attend the 2022 annual meeting (but will not be able to vote your shares or ask questions) so long as you demonstrate proof of stock ownership.
+- If you are a registered holder, you must register using the virtual control number included on your Notice of Internet Availability of Proxy Materials or your proxy card (if you received a printed copy of the proxy materials). - If you hold your shares beneficially through a brokerage firm, you must provide a legal proxy from your brokerage firm during registration and you will be assigned a virtual control number in order to vote your shares during the 2023 annual meeting.
+If you are unable to obtain a legal proxy to vote your shares, you will still be able to attend the 2023 annual meeting (but will not be able to vote your shares or ask questions) so long as you demonstrate proof of stock ownership.

-On the day of the annual meeting, if you have properly registered per the instructions above, you may enter the annual meeting by logging in to www.viewproxy.com/tredegar/2022/vm using the password you received via email in your registration confirmation.
-If you encounter any difficulties accessing the annual meeting live audio webcast during the meeting time, please email WirtualMeeting@viewproxy.com or you can call 1-866-612-8937.
+On the day of the annual meeting, if you have properly registered per the instructions above, you may enter the annual meeting by logging in to mmw.viewproxy.com/tredegar/2023/vm using the password you received via email in your registration confirmation.
+If you encounter any difficulties accessing the annual meeting live audio webcast during the meeting time, please email VirtualMeeting@viewproxy.com or you can call 1-866-612-8937.

-If you do not register, you may still listen to the annual meeting by logging on to www.viewproxy.com/tredegar/2022/vm, which will provide a dial-in number and access code.
+If you do not register, you may still listen to the annual meeting by logging on to nnw.vienproxy.com/tredegar/2023/vm, which will provide a dial-in number and access code.

-Even if you plan to attend the live webcast of the 2022 annual meeting, we encourage you to vote in advance by Internet, telephone or mail (if you received a printed copy of the proxy statement) so that your vote will be counted even if you later decide not to attend the virtual annual meeting.
-Please note that no members of management or the Board will be in attendance at a physical location.
+We encourage you to vote in advance by Internet, telephone or mail (if you received a printed copy of the proxy statement) so that your vote will be counted even if you later decide not to attend the virtual annual meeting.

 Shareholders attending and participating in the annual meeting can submit text questions at any time during the meeting by typing the questions into the Questions/Chat pane of the control panel.
-Pertinent questions will be answered during the Q&A session at the end of the meeting, subject to time constraints.
-Only registered holders and beneficial holders who have obtained a legal proxy from their brokerage firm and properly registered for and logged in to the annual meeting, as described above, will be permitted to submit questions during the 2022 annual meeting.
+Pertinent questions will be answered during the Q&A session at the end of the meeting, subject to time constraints described in the rules of conduct for the meeting, which will be posted to the virtual meeting platform on the day of the meeting.
+Only registered holders and beneficial holders who have obtained a legal proxy from their brokerage firm and properly registered for and logged in to the annual meeting, as described above, will be permitted to submit questions during the 2023 annual meeting.

-A replay of the meeting, as well as any questions pertinent to meeting matters and management's answers (including any questions that could not be answered during the meeting due to time constraints), will be made publicly available on our website at www.tredegar.com promptly after the virtual annual meeting.
+A replay of the meeting, as well as any questions pertinent to meeting matters and management's answers, will be made publicly available on our website at mmw.tredegar.com promptly after the virtual annual meeting.